Mr. Joel Hill

 Mr. Hill holds the Associate of Arts degree in Vocal Music Education from Holmes Community College in Goodman, MS; the Bachelor of Music degree in Vocal Music Education from the University of Mississippi in Oxford; and the Master of Music degree in Choral Conducting from Mississippi College in Clinton.

 Active in professional organizations, Mr. Hill currently serves on the State Boards for the Mississippi Chapters of (ACDA) American Choral Directors Association and (MMEA) MS Music Educators Association.
-He also is President-Elect of the High School Choral Division of MMEA and serves as District VI High School Choral Chair for the (MHSAA) Mississippi High School Activities Association.
+He also is President-Elect of the High School Choral Division of MMEA and recently served as District VI High School Choral Chair for the (MHSAA) Mississippi High School Activities Association from 2017-2019.
 Mr. Hill also currently serves as Conference Registrar for the annual joint MMEA-ACDA State Conference.
 Mr. Hill served as President (2012-2014) and Secretary (2014-2016) of the Choral Directors Association for the (MACJC) MS Association of Community & Junior Colleges.
 Mr. Hill also is an active member of (AEA) A Cappella Education Association, (NAfME) National Association for Music Education, and (MPE) MS Professional Educators, and is a past member of (NATS), the National Association for Teachers of Singing.
 He is a frequent choral adjudicator and has judged preliminary rounds for American Idol and The Colgate Country Showdown.

 Mr. Hill currently resides in Madison, MS, with his wife and their three children.